Simonqq199/Cryptography/README.md

 # Cryptography
-UIT Cryptography.
+Mainly C++, Python.
 Archive for what I have learned.